 Your spouse must first work out their taxable income, usually by doing their tax return.

 If your spouse does not have to lodge a tax return, provide an estimate of their taxable income.

-Write your spouse's taxable income at O. If your spouse did not have a taxable income, write 0.
+At O, write your spouse's taxable income.
+If your spouse did not have a taxable income, write 0.